 For years, there have been those who have questioned whether retail loss prevention and law enforcement can effectively work in partnership with one another.
-Retail loss prevention professionals have often felt that law enforcement was unconcerned about helping them with their business.
+Professionals working in loss prevention have often felt that law enforcement was unconcerned about helping them with their business.
 In reality, detectives may have been focusing on other pressing crimes, such as a rash of burglaries, sexual assaults, or other crimes against people.

 I started my professional career working as a uniformed security officer.
 I did this for seven years.
 I spent twenty years in the retail loss prevention field as an associate, focusing on detaining shoplifting suspects in a retail environment, a loss prevention manager, a multi-unit district investigator/interviewer, and as a regional loss prevention manager for a quick-service restaurant chain.
 At one point in my career, I worked in retail loss prevention and law enforcement at the same time.
 Currently, I work solely as a law enforcement officer.

 In my opinion, when retail loss prevention and law enforcement understand and respect each other as professionals, they can effectively work together and build tremendous working relationships.
 Retail loss prevention professionals base their decisions primarily from a business standpoint.
 They must follow company policy and do what’s best for the company.
 The primary function is to protect the company’s assets and reduce liability.

 For example, while working in loss prevention, an employee may witness an individual concealing store merchandise.
 However, due to civil liabilities and company policy, they usually must follow the five steps of the apprehension process and wait until the person has passed all points of payment and failed to pay before making a detainment.